ramdadam/lidl-receipt-client/README.md

 ### Access/Refresh Token
 In order to fetch your receipts you will need to generate an access token for your profile.
 This is done with the `get-refresh-token.js` script.
 It will output an access token as well as a refresh token.
 The refresh token will allow the app to refresh the access token, which means less work for you.
 The [script](https://gist.github.com/basst85/ef5dae992f75ca4773a75f0249583bc1) was written by [basst85](https://gist.github.com/basst85).

+NOTE: The script did not work for me when 2-factor authentication was not used and required some modification.
 You can run the script with the following command:
 ```node get-refresh-token.js```